waydeb/PiBot/README.md

 >
 > `python3 -m pip install -U discord.py PiHole-api disputils`

-> if you want some block lists here you go https://the-monkeys-are.cheatinghow.wtf/bl2.txt all of the lists i use
+> if you want some block lists here you go https://the-monkeys-are.cheatinghow.wtf/bl2.txt all of the lists i use | https://the-monkeys-are.cheatinghow.wtf/blacklist.txt for all of the lists in one